Tefx/pesim/README.md

 makes the **process** wait for a random time interval between 50s and 100s until it can create another task.

 Besides, after creating the task and before the **process** being paused, the producer will check whether the `consumer`'s next activation time is `TIME_FOREVER`.
-If so, it will externally activate the consumer will the reason `Reason.NewTask`:
+If so, it will externally activate the consumer with the reason `Reason.NewTask`:

 ```python
 if consumer.next_activation_time() == TIME_FOREVER: